 Data Processing Addendum

 1.1.
-Unless otherwise set out below, each capitalized term in this DPA shall have the meaning set out in the Terms of Service.
+Unless otherwise set out below, each capitalized term in this DPA shall have the meaning set out in the Dataiku Cloud Terms.
 In this DPA, unless the context requires otherwise:

-“Agreement” means, together, the Terms of Service and this DPA;
+“Agreement” means, together, the Dataiku Cloud Terms and this DPA.

 “Applicable Data Protection Laws” means all applicable laws, rules, regulations, and governmental requirements relating to the privacy, confidentiality, or security of Personal Data, as they may be amended or otherwise updated from time to time.